Wake Windows by Age: A Complete Guide for Infants and New Mothers

 The Impact of Wake Windows on Maternal Health

-Understanding wake windows can greatly influence your sleep patterns and overall health during pregnancy.
+Managing your baby’s wake windows doesn’t just benefit your infant.
+It also shapes your own sleep patterns and overall health during pregnancy.

 Sleep Patterns and Health

-Disrupted sleep can exacerbate fatigue, mood swings, and cognitive impairments, leading to increased stress and anxiety.
-Understanding your wake windows helps optimize sleep duration and quality, ultimately fostering a healthier pregnancy.
+Disrupted sleep can worsen fatigue, mood swings, and cognitive function, raising stress and anxiety levels.
+Understanding your own wake patterns, alongside your baby’s, helps optimize sleep duration and quality for a healthier pregnancy.

 Stress Management Techniques